Information about Shimizu Island

 How to get there

-Shimizu Island can only be reached by boat on one of the El Nido Island Hopping Trips.
-More precisely, the El Nido Tour A is the only boat ride to Shimizu Island in Palawan.
+Shimizu Island can only be reached by boat.
+The easiest way to reach it is by going on one of the El Nido island-hopping tours.
+More precisely, El Nido island-hopping Tour A is the tour that will take you to Shimizu Island in Palawan.

-The Tour A island-hopping package costs differ per person.
-There’s also the eco-tourism development fee, which is suitable for ten days.
-If you decide to hire a kayak, it’s ideal for the whole day within operating hours.
+El Nido island-hopping Tour A package costs differ per person.
+Apart from the tour itself, visitors will need to pay the eco-tourism development fee, which is valid for ten days.
+If you decide to rent a kayak during your visit, you can usually use it for your whole stay on the island.

-Tour A also includes the Three Lagoons at Miniloc Island and 7 Commandos Beach.
-Some tour operators don’t provide drinking water with the tour package.
+Tour A also usually includes the lagoons at Miniloc Island and Seven Commandos Beach.